gronostajo/gnupolpot_plugin_template/README.md

 6. Make sure all projects are selected and click *OK*.

+7. Open Gradle pane in IntelliJ's main window and click the *Refresh* button.

-7. Go to [gnupolpot releases](https://github.com/gronostajo/gnupolpot/releases) and download two JARs for the release you wish to use: `gnupolpot.jar` and `api.jar`.
+8. Go to [gnupolpot releases](https://github.com/gronostajo/gnupolpot/releases) and download two JARs for the release you wish to use: `gnupolpot.jar` and `api.jar`.

-8. Place downloaded JARs in the `libs` directory.
+9. Place downloaded JARs in the `libs` directory.

 ... and you're good to go!